How ethical and sustainable is AA?

 For which criteria does AA perform poorly?

-AA receives a low rating for its Political Donations; the brand’s two parent companies donated over $3 million in recent election cycles.
-AA also receives a middle rating for Carbon Disclosure
+AA receives a low rating for its Political Donations; the brand’s two parent companies collectively donated over $4 million in recent election cycles.
+AA also receives a bottom rating for Other Irresponsible Lending, due to controversial investments in fossil fuel companies made by its parent company, Warburg Pincus.

 Past Criticisms of AA’s ethical record